 Entomology, Plant Pathology, and Nematology (EPPN)

 The purpose of this introductory microbiology course is to provide students with the basic understanding of the biology of microorganisms (emphasis on prokaryotes) and their interaction and importance in the environment.
-Topics addressed will include the structure, function, physiology, and the functional diversity of microorganims (bacteria, Archaea, fungi, and viruses).
+Topics addressed will include the structure, function, physiology, and the functional diversity of microorganisms (bacteria, Archaea, fungi, and viruses).
+Typically Offered: Spring.

 Credit arranged.